uc-creat/NLP-Module-2/part3- Sklearn Understanding.md

 # How To Use Scikit-Learn in NLP?

 **Scikit learn is a library used to perform machine learning in Python.
 Scikit learn is an open source library**.
-### while performing an NLP task there are three things that needs to be modified
+### While performing an NLP task there are three things that needs to be modified
 * The words of the data
 * The obtained words in to their vector form
 * Then putting them in a stack and predict accordingly